xNVSE/NVSE/README.md

   </a>
 </p>

-This is a community maintained up-to-date fork of **New Vegas Script Extender** (NVSE).
+**New Vegas Script Extender** (xNVSE) expands the engine and scripting capabilities of Fallout New Vegas.

 ## Download

 [Download the latest NVSE](https://github.com/xNVSE/NVSE/releases)

-Changelogs and all releases are provided in the [releases section](https://github.com/NVSEx/NVSE/releases).
+Changelogs and all releases are provided in the [releases section](https://github.com/xNVSE/NVSE/releases).
+Do not try to install using the Code .zip source code button GitHub shows.

 ## Installation

 1. Copy the .dll and .exe files to your Fallout NV directory.
 For Steam this is usually in your Program Files folder under *Steam\\steamapps\\common\\Fallout New Vegas\\*.
-If you see files named FalloutNV.exe and FalloutNVLauncher.exe, this is the correct folder. **Do not copy these files to the Data folder as with a normal mod.**
+If you see files named FalloutNV.exe and FalloutNVLauncher.exe, this is the correct folder. **Do not copy these files to the Data folder or install it with MO2 as with a normal mod.**

 2. Launch NV via running *nvse_loader.exe* or, if you have patched the game using [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552/), *FalloutNV.exe*.
 Enabling the Steam Community option (enabled by default) will allow you to launch the game via Steam's standard UI.